vikassharma83021/Xamarin-CrossDownloadManager/README.md

     Mvx.RegisterSingleton<IDownloadManager>(() => CrossDownloadManager.Current);

-### Can I just have a look at a sample implementation?
+### Can I have a look at a sample implementation?

-I've created a quite basic implementation for UWP, iOS and Android.
-You can find it in the folder "Sample" in this repository.
+I've created a quite basic implementation for UWP, iOS and Android which you can find [here](https://github.com/SimonSimCity/Xamarin-CrossDownloadManager/tree/develop/Sample).
+Feel free to fork this repository and play around with it.
+It's right within the `Sample` folder.

-### Contribute
+### Contribute / Bugs / Features

-If you want to contribute, just fork the project, write some code or just file an issue if you don't know how to realize the change you want to see.
+Everything you tell me is contributing to this project and helps me improving it.
+If you found a bug or want a feature, please file an issue to let me know.
+For bugs, please include as much information as you know.
+If you can, please fork this repository, reproduce the bug in the sample projects and include a link in the issue.
+For features, feel free to start developing them.
+I'm always willing to contribute, help and give advice.

 ### Licensing